borine/bluealsa-autoconfig/README.md

-`bluealsa-autoconfig` can also optionally create a new `default` device definition that uses a connected BlueALSA device; and it can also optionally trigger a `udev` audio device change event to notify ALSA applications when the configuration has changed.The `udev` option is particularly important when using applications such as `kodi` because otherwise they will not see the changes to the ALSA configuration and therefore will not display devices connected after the application started.
+`bluealsa-autoconfig` can also optionally create a new `default` device definition that uses a connected BlueALSA device; and it can also optionally trigger a `udev` audio device change event to notify ALSA applications when the configuration has changed.
+The `udev` option is particularly important when using applications such as `kodi` because otherwise they will not see the changes to the ALSA configuration and therefore will not display devices connected after the application started.